 - Cover the Openings – Before planting, cover all the side openings.
 Remember to use a material that permeates water to pass freely while preventing your potting soil’s loss.
 A chunk of broken pottery or even a piece of fine wire mesh can work.

 - Use a Drainage Saucer – A drainage saucer will collect excess water, so you can consider placing your container on one.
 Check out our recommended water catchers here.

 - Pebbles, Gravel, or Sand – Add a layer of gravel, pebbles, or sand to your drainage saucer.
 They will allow the pot to drain more freely and reduce its chances of standing in water.

 - Generally, small-sized openings naturally help block the loss of potting soil.

 - Double-potting helps.
 This means placing a breathable pot inside a sealed pot.
 However, always confirm that your inner pot is not standing in water first.

 Creative urn planters you can find in the market.

-Flower pots with holes in the sides or, if you like, terracotta pots with side holes will give you plants exceptional drainage and aeration.
+Flower pots with holes in the sides or, if you like, hanging terracotta pots with side holes will give your plants exceptional drainage and aeration.

 They are therefore worthwhile options for any gardener.

 I have shared some of the available flower pots with holes in the sides in this post.

 I hope this will benefit your plants moving forward.